 Think of a commercial storefront as a billboard of sorts.
 What does it say about a company?
 Does it capture the attention of customers?
 Does it speak to the creativity or professionalism of a company?

-When choosing glass for a storefront, there’s no need to choose between performance and style.
+When choosing glass for a commercial storefront, there’s no need to choose between performance and style.

 A functional part of a facade, a storefront’s glass should stand up to the job.
 Four commercial glass types for storefronts that go above and beyond traditional glass include:

 1. Low-iron Glass